-Climate change could mean more wildlife disease in the Arctic, researchers say | CBC News
+Climate change could mean some Arctic animals will be more vulnerable to disease spread by insects: researcher | CBC News

 Earlier this year, Buhler and a team of researchers published a paper on pathogens, climate, and the western Hudson Bay polar bear population.
 The researchers studied data from the 1980s and 1990s and found a correlation between the prevalence of pathogens among bears and warmer summers.

-Buhler suggests that warmer summers mean that bears are spending less time hunting on the sea ice and more time on land — where they're more exposed to disease-causing bacteria.
+Buhler said warmer summers mean bears are spending less time hunting on the sea ice and more time on land — where they're more exposed to disease-causing bacteria.

-Other ways, she says, may be through contact with infected water on land, or other bacteria-transmitting species such as rodents.
+Disease could also be transmitted through contact with infected water on land, or other bacteria-transmitting species such as rodents, she said.

-Buhler argues that climate change and the diminishing Arctic sea ice will therefore "definitely impact the amount of pathogens that bears get exposed to," by forcing them onto land more often.
+Buhler said climate change and the diminishing Arctic sea ice will therefore "definitely impact the amount of pathogens that bears get exposed to," by forcing them onto land more often.

-Climate change will also affect the vegetation in the North, and therefore the health and size of migratory bird populations, she says — adding the migratory birds can also be a "almost like a vehicle" for insects such as fleas.
+Climate change will also affect the vegetation in the North, and therefore the health and size of migratory bird populations, she said — adding the migratory birds can also be a "almost like a vehicle" for insects such as fleas.

-Last year, Buhler and another team of researchers published a paper describing how a bacterium that causes cat scratch fever was found in blood collected from Arctic foxes near Karrak Lake, Nunavut.
+Last year, Buhler and another team of researchers published a paper describing how a bacterium that causes cat-scratch fever was found in blood collected from Arctic foxes near Karrak Lake, Nunavut.
 Those foxes prey on migratory geese in that area, and the researchers hypothesized that a flea found in goose nests was the likely source of transmission of the bacterium.

 'A big gap' in some wildlife population research

-Buhler says one of the main aims of her research is to help create a baseline of data about disease in Arctic wildlife, to track future changes.
-Such data is sorely lacking, she says.
+Buhler said a main purpose of her research is to help create a baseline of data about disease in Arctic wildlife and to track future changes.

-"Sometimes it's not even something new, right?
-We just may never have looked for it before."

-Susan Kutz, a professor of veterinary science at the University of Calgary, agrees.
-She's done research on parasites in caribou and muskoxen in the Canadian Arctic and says there's still "a very incomplete story of what's out there."
+Susan Kutz, a professor of veterinary science at the University of Calgary who has researched parasites in caribou and muskoxen in the Canadian Arctic, agreed there's "a very incomplete story of what's out there."

 "Pathogens in general have been sorely neglected in wildlife management and to a large part, I think that's because we don't understand them," Kutz said.

-She argues that there has been a lot of research over the years on caribou populations and how they're changing, "but a big gap in those models has been the absence of considering the role of pathogens."
+She said there has been a lot of research over the years on caribou populations and how they're changing, "but a big gap in those models has been the absence of considering the role of pathogens."

-Kutz also says there's even less known about pathogens among species considered lower-priority for subsistence needs in northern communities, such as Arctic hares or lemmings.
+Kutz said there's even less known about pathogens among species considered lower-priority for subsistence needs in northern communities, such as Arctic hares or lemmings.

 Like Buhler, Kutz has done a lot of work in the Cambridge Bay area, as well as Kugluktuk, Nunavut, and Ulukhaktok, N.W.T.

-She says she relies on the knowledge and experience of northerners, and that survey data and samples supplied by hunters are invaluable in helping build a baseline of data on wildlife health.
+She relies on the knowledge and experience of northerners, and said survey data and samples supplied by hunters are invaluable in helping build a baseline of data on wildlife health.

+"They'll have the context to see it and recognize it much better than a researcher that goes up there once a year."

-Kutz hopes to see more emphasis in the scientific community on pathogens and wildlife disease, particularly in the Arctic.
-She says the Arctic environment is changing faster than many places on earth but it's also a relatively simple one to study and monitor, compared to tropical ecosystems or those more affected by other human-caused changes.
+Kutz said she hopes to see more emphasis in the scientific community on pathogens and wildlife disease, particularly in the Arctic.
+There, the environment is changing faster than many places on earth but it's also a relatively simple environment to study and monitor, compared to tropical ecosystems or those more affected by other human-caused changes, Kutz said.

 "So what that does is allows us to really investigate the impact of climate change on host-pathogen interactions," she said.